 Pain Management in Musculoskeletal Disease

-Opioids are commonly used for the treatment of acute pain.
+Opioids are commonly used as a musculoskeletal pain treatment.
 The United States has experienced an increase in the rates and quantities of opioids prescribed with a peak in 2010.
 Although the rate of prescriptions has declined, the amount of opioids prescribed in 2015 in the US is still four times higher than in Europe and three times higher than in the United States in 1999.
 Unfortunately, the rise in prescribing has paralleled a sharp rise in opioid-related overdoses and the rate of opioid-related deaths has continued to increase.

 At this time opioid use for chronic and acute pain is common.
 Orthopedic surgeons are frequently the individuals writing the prescriptions for these drugs.
 Prescriptions for opioids occur with high variation for acute pain.
 Incorporation of a multimodal pain management strategy is an important part of any well-designed pain management program.

-Although opioids are effective in the management of acute musculoskeletal pain the morbidity and mortality related to their use reinforces the need for robust evidence-based guidelines.
+Although opioids are an effective pain treatment in musculoskeletal disease, the morbidity and mortality related to their use reinforces the need for robust evidence-based guidelines.
 Orthopedic surgeons and other providers of musculoskeletal care should evaluate patient risk preoperatively and prescribe judiciously.

 The international Association for the Study of Pain (IASP) defines pain as “an unpleasant sensory and emotional experience associated with actual or potential tissue damage or described in terms of such damage.”
 Differentiating acute pain from chronic pain is based on timing and the duration of acute pain reflected in the mechanism and severity of the underlying cause.
 Acute postoperative pain is expected to subside during the process of tissue healing typically within three months after a procedure.